ucdavisdatalab/workshop_intro_to_sql/README.md

     + Typically faster to run a process in a database than in a spreadsheet
     + Store lots of data (compare with Excel's row limits)
  * Data management
-    + One database file stores many, many tables
+    + One database file stores many, many tables which is represented as one file in your file browser
     + Write a query instead of making a new files or tabs

 ### What makes this challenging?